 Advanced technology makes online learning accessible on a global scale

 Most university respondents are convinced that technology will have a positive impact on their campuses.
 At the same time, they’re aware of all the operational challenges that may obstruct benefits from being fully realized.
-For instance, promotions, tenure and various other organizational practices may need to be adjusted in order to encourage the faculty members to adopt brand new technologies.
+For instance, promotions, tenure, and various other organizational practices may need to be adjusted in order to encourage the faculty members to adopt brand new technologies.

 Higher education is also responding to globalization.
 Having a permanent overseas presence will soon become the norm for most universities.
 Distance education is becoming global too.
-Universities in the United States are using advanced technologies to make education accessible for people worldwide.
+Universities in the United States are using advanced technologies to make education accessible to people worldwide.

 Today’s generation is at ease with online technology.
 These “digital natives” have grown in a constantly expanding computer environment.
 If a pen and a notebook were the basic learning tools for former generations, they’re nothing but outdated devices for today’s people.
-Nowadays, students come to class equipped with laptops, tablets and smartphones.
+Nowadays, students come to class equipped with laptops, tablets, and smartphones.
 The most impressive part is they can learn better and accumulate more information by using these devices.